sid-succeeds/customer-feedback/README.md

 Performance: Azure Cosmos NoSQL Database provides low-latency data access and high throughput, ensuring optimal performance for customer feedback data storage and retrieval operations.

+## Usage
+The Customer Feedback Management System Web API exposes a set of endpoints for interacting with customer feedback data.
+Detailed documentation on how to use the API endpoints can be found in the Swagger documentation provided.

 ## Steps to Run the Application

 1. Clone the repository: